Mass–energy equivalence: Practical examples

-Einstein used the centimeter gram second system of units (cgs), but the formula is independent of the system of units.
+Einstein used the centimetre–gram–second system of units (cgs), but the formula is independent of the system of units.
 In natural units, the numerical value of the speed of light is set to equal 1, and the formula expresses an equality of numerical values: E = m.
-In the SI system (expressing the ratio E/m in joules per kilogram using the value of c in meters per second):
+In the SI system (expressing the ratio E/m in joules per kilogram using the value of c in metres per second):